herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 Here are some of the scenarios this component has developed into it for ease of demonstrating.

 # Building and Running

-This code can be built (and will be run) with the following command:

-mvn clean install
+This code can be built (and will be run) with the following command: mvn clean install

-To repackage the solution to a single jar:
+To repackage the solution to a single jar: mvn package

-mvn package
+To Run The Platform:
+1. Make sure Kafka is started (start script is in the platform-scripts directory)
+2. Ensure Topics are in place (you can run the kafkacmd-topics-list in the platform-scripts directory). if there a topics then you should be ok to run.
+If you are concerned or no topics are listed, then run the kafkacmd_topics_createiDAAS script in the platform-scripts directory.
+3. java -jar <jarfile.jar>

 # Testing Data
 After building, running and/or deploying implementors might want to test.
 We have included industry samples for everyone to leverage.

-Within the solutiin in the src/test/data there are two directories test-hl7 and test-fhir.
+Within the solution in the src/test/data there are two directories test-hl7 and test-fhir.

+1. You can leverage the files within test-hl7 messages to send data via ANY MLLP client.
+2. You can leverage the files within test-fhir messages to post these files using postman or other common tooling for testing endpoints.

 # Containers Based - Openshift (where possible)
 It is assumed that: